enkidevs/curriculum/git/workflow/workflow/git-hub.md

 ---
 ## Content

 **GitHub** is the most popular hosting solution for **Git** repositories.
-It providess tooling and reliable solutions for version control hostsing and is ussed by millions of developers worldwide.
+It provides tooling and reliable solutions for version control hosting and is used by millions of developers worldwide.

 In addition to **Git**'s distributed version control and source code management capabilities, **GitHub** provides:
  - access control (repositories can be either `public` or `private`)